offbynull/learn/Math/input/input.md

    v      v              v      v            v      v 200    R100           10     R20           0      R2

-  atleast 200           atleast 10           atleast 0
+  at least 200          at least 10          at least 0
   groups of 3           groups of 3          groups of 3
   with 100 items        with 20 items        with 2 items
   unaccounted           unaccounted          unaccounted